Free Tools Calendar Companions Planner Frost Soil All 10

 Best Snake Plants to Buy: Top Varieties for Every Room and Budget

 Snake plants are the easiest houseplant investment you can make.
 They tolerate low light, survive irregular watering, and look striking in any room — from a bedroom shelf to a living room floor.
 The hard part isn’t keeping them alive.
-It’s picking the right one from the dozens of varieties now available, and making sure the specimen you bring home is actually healthy.
+It’s picking the right variety from the dozens of cultivars now available, knowing where to source a healthy specimen, and giving your new plant the best possible start in your home.

 What to Look for When Buying a Snake Plant

 A two-minute inspection at the shop saves you weeks of nursing a stressed or diseased plant.
-Here’s what separates a healthy specimen from a problem waiting to happen.
+Most buyers skip this step entirely and end up dealing with root rot, pests, or transplant shock that could have been avoided at the point of purchase.
+Here’s exactly what separates a healthy specimen from a problem waiting to happen.

-• Leaves are firm, upright, and rigid — not soft or bendable
+• Leaves are firm, upright, and rigid — not soft, floppy, or bendable when you gently press them

-• Consistent colouring with no unexplained yellowing or bleached patches
+• Consistent colouring with no unexplained yellowing, bleached patches, or sudden colour changes

-• Base of the plant is firm and dry, not mushy or discoloured
+• Base of the plant (the crown, where leaves meet soil) is firm and dry, not mushy or discoloured

-• Yellow, soft, or mushy leaves — especially at the base
+• Yellow, soft, or mushy leaves — especially at the base, which points to root rot

-• A sour or foul smell from the soil (root rot)
+• A sour or foul smell from the soil — healthy soil has an earthy scent; anything rotten means the roots are compromised

 Snake plant buying checklist showing green flags for healthy plants and red flags to avoid when shopping